Elissa F. Cadish: Failed nomination to federal district court

 On January 3, 2013, she was renominated to the same office.
 On March 8, 2013, she announced that she had requested President Obama to withdraw her nomination.
 Five days later, Obama formally withdrew her nomination.

 Nevada Supreme Court

 Cadish announced she was running for Seat C in the November 2018 election.
 She won her seat defeating challenger Jerome T. Tao, 45.30% to 32.42% She replaced Michael Cherry who retired in 2019.
+She became chief justice on January 2, 2024.